THE JUMPED UP TEAM

 Jumped Up are a company who push boundaries and look to ensure everyone has access to culture regardless of how it needs to be delivered.
 That’s what caught my eye and the Peterborough connection (I grew up in the city and still have the majority of my family there) sealed the deal.
 I wanted to be a part of a conversation that could see real change in a part of the community I got to enjoy when I lived there; wanted to see exciting, varied, boundary pushing theatre and culture thriving in a city I love.

-I spend my 9 to 5 overseeing the operations of a fantastic cultural hub, but my role as a trustee allows me to spend some time helping Peterborough based culture grow, and that is because of the work Jumped Up create, facilitate and enable.
+My role as a trustee allows me to spend some time helping Peterborough based culture grow, and that is because of the work Jumped Up create, facilitate and enable.

 Claire Ward in a black and white image.
 The picture captures only Claire’s face and the top of her shoulders.
 She is a blonde woman with fair skin.
 She is looking into the camera with a small smile.